gor181/courses-intro-to-sql/chapter2.md

 When you inspect the results, you will see that the new software looks "cheaper" on a naive basis when you directly sum the cashflows (`sum_cashflow`).
 However, it becomes the more expensive option after we account for discounting (`sum_disc_cashflow`).
 What causes this disparity?

-`@possible_answers`
-- The new software had greatest expenses backloaded (occuring further from present time) versus the current offering
-- The new software had greatest expenses frontloaded (occuring closer to present time) versus the current offering
-- The new software has the same flow of expenses as the current offering

 `@hint`
 - For revenues, we prefer *larger* (in absolute value) present values
 - For expenses, we prefer *smaller* (in absolute value) present values